singhdivyank/Quantum/README.md

 | 1 | 1 | 0 |

 **Conclusion**:
-* If control bit is 0, target flip is the output
+* If control bit is 0, target bit is the output
 * If control bit is 1, the output qubit will be obtained by flipping target bit

 For **|01⟩, 0 is control bit and 1 is target bit**